paul-hansen/bevy-jam-2/README.md

 ## Title TBD

-This is a game where you control the direction of a flock of birds, and your goal is to combine your flock with all the other flocks while maintaining control.
+This is a game where you control the direction of a group of `[birds?]`, and your goal is to combine your group with all the other flocks while maintaining control.
-You can only merge with flocks that are smaller than your flock though, or they will take over your flock instead.
+You can only merge with groups that are smaller than your group though, or they will take over your group instead.

 This game was made for the Bevy game jam #2 which you can [find here](https://itch.io/jam/bevy-jam-2).
 The theme of the jam is "Combine".